Franciscoborges2002/steamTrashBot/README.md

 - BE SURE YOU DOWNLOAD NODE.JS

-- PLEASE USE SDA(Steam Desktop Authenticator);
+- Please use SDA(Steam Desktop Authenticator);

-- You are going to need shared secret code;
+- You are going to need shared secret code and identity secret code;

-- You are going to need identity secret code;
+-

 # Links: